-o Implement the recommendations outlined in a recent study of the Wautoma Millpond.
+- Support re-activation of existing drainage districts to ensure that the impacts from development can be accommodated without adversely impacting water quality. - Support the establishment of additional drainage districts, in areas not currently covered, to ensure and protect water quality throughout the county. - Following its completion, implement the recommendations outlined in the current study assessing the future of the Wautoma Millpond.
 During major storm events, properties immediately downstream of the dam have experienced significant losses, including the city's Wetland Park, which was heavily damaged by floodwaters in 2004.
 Recommendations of a recent study included the replacement of existing equipment, timely maintenance, and monitoring and response to weather situations as they develop.
-The City has enacted these recommendations and the situation appears to have improved.
+The City of Wautoma has enacted these recommendations and the situation appears to have improved. - CF 1.6.
+Encourage the town to consider the allowance of alternative sources of energy.